01 of 13

 On Mexico's spectacular Riviera Maya, a great choice for families with little ones is the all-inclusive Azul Beach Hotel, a beautiful beachfront property located just 20 minutes from the Cancun airport.

 This resort stands out by offering a ton of support for families with little ones.
-You can borrow baby gear (strollers, cribs, sterilizers, and so on) during your stay and the supervised Azulitos Play House for kids 6 months and up features a Fisher-Price educational play program.
-The resort also offers Gourmet Gerber, a special all-inclusive meal plan just for babies.Continue to 12 of 13 below.
+You can borrow baby gear (strollers, cribs, sterilizers, and so on) during your stay and leave the little ones at the supervised Azulitos Play House for kids 6 months and up.
+Azulitos Playhouse by Nickelodeon is a colorful environment with toys for imaginative play, Nickelodeon characters to hang out with, and Nickelodeon-themed activities.

 12 of 13